 She eventually migrated from acting to singing by joining various bar bands, doing the cabaret and hotel circuit, and establishing what would turn out to be years-long alliances with wonderful musicians, and with recording work.
 In 1984, she won the grand prize in the first-ever (to become annual) Stardom Pursuit singing contest sponsored by the now long-gone but forever legendary Rose Tattoo Cabaret in West Hollywood.

 In 1989, she signed a record contract with Tokyo's Teichiku Records, and released her debut CD, Angela, produced by David Garfield, which rose to #2 on Japan’s pop charts, leading her to be featured on Tokyo's NHK variety television show Music Dream Collection.

 In the summer of 1990, she did the casino circuit from Las Vegas to Atlantic City, as a backing vocalist for Freda Payne, ending that tour with a performance on The Tonight Show.
 Shortly after, she began her artist's residency at the Four Seasons Beverly Hills, with entertainment director Dana Bronson, which would turn out to extend for the next two and a half decades, shape her as a vocalist, and result in lasting friendships, revered professional alliances, and the jazz recording Standard Procedure with the Four Seasons Trio.
-She established a solid base and reputation in L.A. as a vocalist of stylistic diversity, integrity, and professionalism, with a handful of additional residencies, such as the Ritz Carlton Laguna Niguel, Newport Beach's Pelican Hill, the Balboa Bay Club, and the Beverly Wilshire Hotel; and on such diverse stages as the famed Whisky a Go Go on Hollywood's Sunset Strip, The Blue Note in Tokyo, The Blue Room in Kansas City, the Sporting Club in Monte Carlo, and the Regent Grand Formosa in Taipei City, among the many.
+She established a solid base and reputation in L.A. as a vocalist of stylistic diversity, integrity, and professionalism, with a handful of additional residencies, such as the Ritz Carlton Laguna Niguel, Newport Beach's Pelican Hill, the Balboa Bay Club, and the Beverly Wilshire Hotel; and on such diverse stages as the famed Whisky a Go Go on Hollywood's Sunset Strip, The Blue Note and The Prime in Tokyo, The Blue Room in Kansas City, the Sporting Club in Monte Carlo, and the Regent Grand Formosa in Taipei City, among the many.

 Today Angela remains The Fabulous Miss Thing with the Orchestre Surreal, continues to record and perform live, and is one of the featured women interviewed in the documentary THE GODDESS PROJECT, from filmmakers Sara Landas and Holli Rae.